Zee TV: History

+Its reputation began to falter when, on 4 January 1997, news head Rajat Sharma resigned, while 43 out of 48 staff in the news team quit.
+The 10pm bulletin that day was completed thanks to the help of a team of outsiders.
+This was largely triggered by STAR's plan of "Indianising" local operations and putting the only independent TV channel in India (in terms of news operation) at risk.
+Over time, STAR TV's relations with Zee began to sour more, with Murdoch preferring Star Plus.
+The network had strengthened its presence in October 1996 when it appointed Rathikant Basu as its director, increasing the amount of Hindi programmes on the channel and deviating attentions from Zee.
+On 7 October, Murdoch wanted to float the channel at the New York Stock Exchange, which he thought was "very profitable".

 Zee TV lost its leadership to Star Plus, which took over its role after Murdoch sold his stake in Asia Today.

 A new logo, an aqua blue Z, was unveiled in June 2011.

-In 2013, Zee TV, along with its sister channels, underwent a branding overhaul.
+In 2014, Zee TV, along with its sister channels, underwent a branding overhaul.

-On 15 October 2017, coinciding with Zee's 25-year silver jubilee, all of its channels were rebranded, with the main channel adopting its current slogan, Aaj Likhenge Kal.
+On 15 October 2017, coinciding with Zee's 25-year silver jubilee, all of its channels were rebranded, with the main channel adopting its current slogan, Aaj Likhenge Kal and the brand anthem "Andekha, Ansuna, Anchua" used for the official jingle of these Zee channels.

 On 30 May 2021, Zee TV planned to revamp its look and air four new television series, but because of the COVID-19 pandemic in India, the idea was postponed and thereafter scrapped.

 Zee TV unveiled a new logo on 8 June 2025, with its coverage of the 2025 Zee Cine Awards.
-The new logo features a Z mark, while the channel adopted a new slogan, Yours Tuuly, Z. The new logo was heavily criticized by netizens, seeing it as a downgrade or similar to the JioHotstar logo.
+The new logo features a Z mark, while the channel adopted a new slogan, Yours Truly, Z. The new logo was heavily criticized by netizens, seeing it as a downgrade or similar to the JioHotstar logo.